claygregory/spotify-matcher/README.md

 });
 ```

-The match object above will contain artist, album, and track information, based on internal scoring.
+The match object will contain artist, album, and track information, based on internal scoring.
 One or more of the fields may not be provided, if a suitable match was not found.
 A complete match object takes the form:

 ```json
 {